 Windows

-High-performance windows provide views, connections to the outdoors, and even a means of egress.
-In addition, they make a home more energy efficiency by capturing passive solar heat gain and daylight.
+High-performance windows provide views, connections to the outdoors, and even a means of emergency escape.
+In addition, they can make a home more energy efficiency by capturing passive solar heat gain and daylight.
 How much depends on the design of the building and the orientation of the windows.
 And on the windows.
+Even with long, cold winters, a high-performance window can bring in more heat by solar gain than it loses.
+However, conventional "code minimum" windows will typically lose far more heat than they will harvest.
+So, for a Passive House, careful window selection is essential.

-High performance windows must be airtight when they are closed.
-Just as with the rest of the building enclosure, they must not leak warm air out of the home in winter or hot air into the home in summer.
-Thus, all high-performance windows that operate should have multiple, durable seals and multi-point locking mechanisms to ensure they do not leak air when locked closed.
+A simple, but often overlooked important quality of a high performance window is to be airtight when closed.
+Just as with the rest of the building enclosure, windows must not leak warm air out of the home in winter or hot outdoor air into the home in summer.
+Thus, all "operable" (opening) high-performance windows should have multiple, durable, continuous seals and multi-point locking mechanisms to ensure they do not leak air when closed.

 Tanner.
 Wood frame windows engineered and built in Europe.
 Aluminum cladding option.
 Complete line incls. historic appearance Brooklyn Double Hung Windows, swissFineLine hidden frame windows.
 Triple glazing, warm edge spacers, low-e coatings, gas fills, triple seals, multi-point locks, multiple drainage layers.